2 journalists detained as Myanmar junta clamps down on press - WTMJ

 Widodo, the leader of Southeast Asia’s largest economy, said that he will immediately speak with Brunei, the current chair of the Association of Southeast Asian Nations, to set up a meeting of leaders of its 10 member countries.

-Widodo’s move came after ASEAN foreign ministers held a March 2 meeting at which they reached no consensus on the crisis.
+Widodo’s move came after the group’s foreign ministers held a March 2 meeting at which they reached no consensus on the crisis.

+Malaysia’s Prime Minister Muhyiddin Yassin supported Widodo’s call for an ASEAN summit, saying he was “appalled by the persistent use of lethal violence against unarmed civilians, which has resulted in a high number of deaths and injuries, as well as suffering across the nation.”

+“The military leadership in Myanmar is strongly urged to change its course, and choose a path towards peaceful solutions,” said Muhyiddin.
+“We in Malaysia, and the larger ASEAN community, cannot afford to see our brotherly nation of Myanmar become so destabilized at the hands of a selected few, who seek to promote their own vested interests.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.